mattias800/mzsh/README.md

 - docker, docker-compose, fzf, dotnet, dotenv, eza, gh, git, jump, z
 Note: These plugins expect the corresponding tools to be installed (except dotenv).
 Install whichever you use; others will simply be inactive if the tool is missing.

-## Guide

-Tools
-- eza: Modern ls replacement with colors, icons, and git info.
-With the OMZ eza plugin enabled, common ls commands are aliased to eza.
-Examples:
-  - eza -la         # long, all
-  - eza -T          # tree view
-  - eza -la --git   # include git status columns
-- bat: cat replacement with syntax highlighting.
-In this config, cat is aliased to bat --paging=never --style=plain if bat is installed.
-To bypass, run command cat or /bin/cat.
-- yazi: A fast terminal file manager.
-Launch with yazi from any directory; q to quit.
-- fzf: Fuzzy finder used by helpers like gswi (see below).
-Install key bindings/completions separately if desired.
-- atuin: Fast, syncable shell history.
-After install, it's initialized automatically.
-Use Ctrl-r for fuzzy history search (configurable in Atuin).

-Git helper
-- gswi: Fuzzy switch to a local or remote branch with preview.
-  - Fetches/prunes, lists branches by recent activity, shows recent commits in a preview, then switches.
-  - Requires fzf.
-Run ~/.mzsh/bin/mzsh-install-deps to install it.

-Enabled OMZ plugins (high-level)
-- docker, docker-compose: Aliases and completions for Docker and Compose.
-- fzf: Convenience functions around fzf.
-- dotnet: Aliases/completions for the dotnet CLI.
-- dotenv: Helpers for working with .env files.
-Be mindful when auto-loading environment from arbitrary repos.
-- eza: Aliases ls to eza variants.
-- gh: Aliases/completions for GitHub CLI.
-- git: A rich set of git aliases (e.g., gst, gco, gl, gb, gaa, gcam).
 - jump, z: Directory jumping helpers.
 Install the tools (jump, z) you prefer; unused plugins remain inactive.